thomasklemm/email_form_rails/README.md

 ```

 The way we have just set up our routes is matching a post request to "/email" to an action called "send_email_form" inside our home controller.
 We intend it to be designed to handle our form data and send the email.
-Let's add it to our `home` controller.
+Let's add it to our `home` controller in a way it will display the params object to see if the message is sent correctly.
 ```
 # app/controllers/home_controller.rb
 class HomeController < ApplicationController